or scroll for handy tips and a little nostalgia.

 How to make the Banana Cake

-Pre-heat oven to 170 degrees celsius (fan-forced) and grease a bar tin (approx 24cm x 14cm x 7cm) and line the bottom of the pan with baking paper.
+Pre-heat oven to 170 degrees celsius (fan-forced).
+Grease a bar tin (approx 24cm x 14cm x 7cm) and line the bottom of the pan with baking paper.

 Beat the butter and sugar in a stand mixer on medium-high for 5 minutes.